cran/taxize/inst/doc/taxize_vignette.Rmd

 It turns out both species are in the family Pinaceae.
 You can also get this type of information from the NCBI by doing `classification(specieslist, db = 'ncbi')`.

 Instead of a full classification, you may only want a single name, say a family name for your species of interest.
-The function *tax_name} is built just for this purpose.
+The function `tax_name` is built just for this purpose.
 As with the `classification` function you can specify the data source with the `db` argument, either ITIS or NCBI.

 ```r